yaxley-peaks/blog/src/rootless_root/index.md

 A Unix zealot, having heard that Master Foo was wise in the Great Way, came to him for instruction.
 Master Foo said to him:

-“When the Patriarch Thompson invented Unix, he did not understand it.
-Then he gained in understanding, and no longer invented it”.
+&ldquo;When the Patriarch Thompson invented Unix, he did not understand it.
+Then he gained in understanding, and no longer invented it&rdquo;.

-“When the Patriarch McIlroy invented the pipe, he knew that it would transform software, but did not know that it would transform mind”.
+&ldquo;When the Patriarch McIlroy invented the pipe, he knew that it would transform software, but did not know that it would transform mind&rdquo;.

-“When the Patriarch Ritchie invented C, he condemned programmers to a thousand hells of buffer overruns, heap corruption, and stale-pointer bugs”.
+&ldquo;When the Patriarch Ritchie invented C, he condemned programmers to a thousand hells of buffer overruns, heap corruption, and stale-pointer bugs&rdquo;.

-“Truly, the Patriarchs were blind and foolish!”
+&ldquo;Truly, the Patriarchs were blind and foolish!&rdquo;

 The zealot was greatly angered by the Master&rsquo;s words.

-“These enlightened ones”, he protested. “gave us the Great Way of Unix.
-Surely, if we mock them we will lose merit and be reborn as beasts or MCSEs”.
+&ldquo;These enlightened ones&rdquo;, he protested. &ldquo;gave us the Great Way of Unix.
+Surely, if we mock them we will lose merit and be reborn as beasts or MCSEs&rdquo;.

-“Is your code ever completely without stain and flaw?” demanded Master Foo.
+&ldquo;Is your code ever completely without stain and flaw?&rdquo; demanded Master Foo.

-“No”, admitted the zealot, “no man&rsquo;s is”.
+&ldquo;No&rdquo;, admitted the zealot, &ldquo;no man&rsquo;s is&rdquo;.

-“The wisdom of the Patriarchs”, said Master Foo, “was that they knew they were fools”.
+&ldquo;The wisdom of the Patriarchs&rdquo;, said Master Foo, &ldquo;was that they knew they were fools&rdquo;.

 Upon hearing this, the zealot was enlightened.

 ## Master Foo Discourses on the Unix-Nature

-A student said to Master Foo: “We are told that the firm called SCO holds true dominion over Unix”.
+A student said to Master Foo: &ldquo;We are told that the firm called SCO holds true dominion over Unix&rdquo;.

 Master Foo nodded.

-The student continued, “Yet we are also told that the firm called OpenGroup also holds true dominion over Unix”.
+The student continued, &ldquo;Yet we are also told that the firm called OpenGroup also holds true dominion over Unix&rdquo;.

 Master Foo nodded.

-“How can this be?” asked the student.
+&ldquo;How can this be?&rdquo; asked the student.

 Master Foo replied:

-“SCO indeed has dominion over the code of Unix, but the code of Unix is not Unix.
-OpenGroup indeed has dominion over the name of Unix, but the name of Unix is not Unix”.
+&ldquo;SCO indeed has dominion over the code of Unix, but the code of Unix is not Unix.
+OpenGroup indeed has dominion over the name of Unix, but the name of Unix is not Unix&rdquo;.

-“What, then, is the Unix-nature?” asked the student.
+&ldquo;What, then, is the Unix-nature?&rdquo; asked the student.

 Master Foo replied:

-“Not code.
+&ldquo;Not code.
 Not name.
 Not mind.
 Not things.
-Always changing, yet never changing”.
+Always changing, yet never changing&rdquo;.

-“The Unix-nature is simple and empty.
-Because it is simple and empty, it is more powerful than a typhoon”.
+&ldquo;The Unix-nature is simple and empty.
+Because it is simple and empty, it is more powerful than a typhoon&rdquo;.

-“Moving in accordance with the law of nature, it unfolds inexorably in the minds of programmers, assimilating designs to its own nature.
-All software that would compete with it must become like to it; empty, empty, profoundly empty, perfectly void, hail!”
+&ldquo;Moving in accordance with the law of nature, it unfolds inexorably in the minds of programmers, assimilating designs to its own nature.
+All software that would compete with it must become like to it; empty, empty, profoundly empty, perfectly void, hail!&rdquo;

 Upon hearing this, the student was enlightened.